Information – Does it help?

 Dr. Chidekel's Assessment Philosophy

 When I am evaluating a child or an adult, my goal goes beyond determining the label(s) for “diagnosis.”
 My goal is to help patients, parents, spouses, educators, and treatment providers understand WHY a child or adult is struggling.
 Things that look like what someone “won’t” do may actually be something that he or she “can’t” do.
 Or not.
 In either case, to figure out the interventions and accommodations that will help (and those that won’t), it is critical to clarify what is giving rise to the problem(s) to begin with.
 A comprehensive neuropsychological evaluation of neurocognitive, academic and emotional function should do just that.
 When findings of a child’s assessment are discussed, parents should feel, “I am really understanding my child.”
 Adult patients should feel, “I am really understanding myself.”
+Significant others of dependent adults should have comparable insight.
 The report that is generated to describe the findings should be written in plain English, so anyone with whom it is shared will understand as well.
 The more clearly those involved in a child’s or adult’s life understand what is driving his or her difficulties, the more confident and empowered all will feel in moving forward and implementing treatments, accommodations or services that are recommended.